Jaspersoft Community 'Read-Only' as of July 8, 2022

 To provide scalability and high availability of your business intelligence infrastructure, you can deploy a cluster of JasperReports Server instances behind a load balancer.
-You can implement a cluster with either JasperReports Server community or commercial editions, as long as all instances are the same edition, the same version, and all are configured identically.
+You can implement a cluster with either the community or commercial edition of JasperReports Server as long as all instances are the same edition, the same version, and all are configured identically.

 One important detail of any cluster is how sessions are managed in case of a failure.
 JasperReports Server supports partial replication of sessions.
 In case of a node failure, the session is transferred automatically between nodes so that users are not logged out.
 However, work in the Ad Hoc editor and report viewer will be interrupted, though work saved in the repository can be resumed on the new node.

 This chapter introduces a sample architecture for JasperReports Server cluster environments and explains its components.
 It also discusses design considerations and deployment constraints, such as session management.
-This document is not intended as a tutorial, nor as a detailed deployment plan, but should only be used as a high level overview.
+This document is not intended as a tutorial, nor as a detailed deployment plan, and should be used only as a high level overview.